ndf-zz/asfv1/README.md

 ignored.

-## PROGRAM SYNTAX:
+## Program Syntax

-An FV-1 assembly program is made up of zero to 128 instructions with optional target labels and any number of optional comments, or assembly directives.
-All mnemonics, labels, jump targets, and reserved names are matched case-insensitively.
+An FV-1 assembly program recogised by asfv1 closely resembles the SpinIDE (.spn) format.
+It is made up of zero to 128 instructions with optional target labels and any number of optional comments, and assembly directives.
+Text names and symbols are matched case-insensitively.
 Each of the input instructions is assembled into a single 32 bit machine code for the FV-1.
 If less than 128 asssembly instructions are input, the unallocated program space is padded with 'NOP' instructions.